 On March 4, 2014 the Organization entered into a 5 years lease agreement commencing August 1, 2014 where the total obligation on a monthly basis will be \$4,781 per month in addition to real estate tax and cost of living escalations.
 The organization entered into sharing agreement with its co-tenant where the organization will pay 50 percent of the total rental cost including real estate tax, cost of living escalation and electricity less sublet income that it collects.
 On May 20, 2015, the Organization entered into a sublease commencing August 1, 2015 and ending July 30, 2019.
 The monthly rental income is 1,350, where the Organization's share is 50%.
 The net monthly rental cost is expected to be \$1,594 per month plus real estate tax and cost of living escalations.
 The organization leases its office space under the terms of an operating lease that expires July 31, 2019.
-Rental expense for this lease consisted of \$24,769 for the year ended December 31, 2018 and \$23,674 for the year ended December 31, 2017.
-See note 7 for subsequent event.
+Rental expense for this lease consisted of \$15,539 for the year ended December 31, 2019 and \$24,769 for the year ended December 31, 2018.